spwhite1337/card-classifier/README.md

 # Card Classifier

-Buzzfeed style app that outputs the card color for Magic The Gathering from an input images.
+Buzzfeed style app that outputs the card color for Magic The Gathering from an input image.

 # Procedure

 - `cd card-classifier`
 - `pip install -e .`
-- [Download data]

 # Data